teleyos/ItemBasedEconomy2/README.md

-# ItemBasedEconomy 2.0 1.16 Eclipse Project File
+# ItemBasedEconomy 2.0 1.16
-you have to import spigot 1.16.1 and Vault yourself in the project.<br/>
+It contains the eclipse project file and the jar file you have to import spigot 1.16.1 and Vault yourself in the project.<br/>
 I made it compatible with Vault (yay!)
 ## Usage